peterlefanulumsdaine/general-type-theories/cleanup-notes.md

 Utility derivations, flat rules, etc:

-- fix the errors related to omitting typing assumptions when instantiating derivations.
 - move utility derivations upstream of flat type theories (both UtilityDerivations.v and the section currently in FlatTypeTheory.v)
 - export these utility derivs in a form that works immediately over any flat tt (coming from internal form working over just structural rules)
 - try out making FlatTypeTheory.closure_system a coercion??